imranzaheer612/theundersurfers/content/posts/age-installation/index.md

 SELECT * FROM cypher('demo_graph', $$ CREATE (n:Person {name : "david", bornIn : "US"}) $$) AS (a agtype);
 ```

-Now creates some nodes of COUNTRY.
+Now creates some nodes of `COUNTRY`.

 ```bash
 SELECT * FROM cypher('demo_graph', $$ CREATE (n:Country{name : "Pakistan"}) $$) AS (a agtype);